xplshn/monk/README.md

     puts( PI ); // Outputs: 3.14159..
     puts( E );  // Outputs: 2.71828..

-Variables may be updated without the need for `let`, for example this works as you would expect:
+Variables may be updated without the need for `var`, for example this works as you would expect:

-    let world = "Earth";
+    var world = "Earth";
     world = "world";
     puts( "Hello, " + world + "!\n");

-If you're __not__ running with `pragma("strict");` you can also declare and use variables without the need for `let`, but that should be avoided as typos will cause much confusion!
+If you're __not__ running with `pragma("strict");` you can also declare and use variables without the need for `var`, but that should be avoided as typos will cause much confusion!

      name = "Steve";